-Bangalore, Nov 1: Australia is undeterred by the absence of ace left-arm pacer Mitchell Johnson for the seventh and final One-Day International (ODI) against India here Saturday, as it is betting on Nathan Coulter-Nile and Moises Henriques to fill the void.
+Bangalore, Nov 1 (IANS) Australia is undeterred by the absence of ace left-arm pacer Mitchell Johnson for the seventh and final One-Day International (ODI) against India here Saturday, as it is betting on Nathan Coulter-Nile and Moises Henriques to fill the void.

 "We have two more pacers Nathan and Moises to choose in place of Mitchell though they were on the sidelines for the entire tour.
 We have got enough to cover.
 I think Nathan is known in India with the success he had in the recent Champions League," vice captain Brad Haddin told reporters ahead of the decider at the M. Chinnaswamy Stadium here.